bangbangcon/exclamation.foundation/index.md

 ## About !F

-Exclamation Foundation (!F), est. 2019, is a corporation established for running !!Con and !!Con West.
-Previously, the organizers used a corporation called "Bang Bang Corn, LLC" because _someone_ made a typo when registering the domain name. ¯\\\_(ツ)\_\/¯
+Exclamation Foundation, est. 2019, is a corporation established for running !!Con and !!Con West.
+Previously, the organizers used a corporation called "Bang Bang Corn, LLC" because _someone_ made a typo when registering the domain name. ¯\\\_(ツ)\_/¯